-$$HO_2 + NO \rightarrow OH + NO_2 \tag{R6a}$$
+$$HO_2 + NO \rightarrow OH + NO_2$$ (R6a)

-$$HO_2 + O_3 \to OH + 2O_2$$ (R6b)
+$$HO_2 + O_3 \rightarrow OH + 2O_2 \tag{R6b}$$

 Since these factors just mentioned above are generally species-related, we separately modeled the impacts of different halogen species in addition to the case with all emissions (All_high) (Table 1).
 The results are shown in Fig. 4.

-It can be seen that the most significant contributors to the three pathways are inorganic iodine (Fig. 4e-g).
-However, the three pathways cancel out each other to a large extent and the resultant ΔP{OH} is relatively small.
+It can be seen that the most significant contributor to the three pathways is inorganic iodine (Fig. 4e-g).
+However, the three pathways cancel each other out to a large extent, and the resultant ΔP{OH} is relatively small.
 Nevertheless, the impact of inorganic iodine is more pronounced than that of all species together (Figs. 2a and 4e).
-The contribution of SSA to ΔP{OH} is notable, comparable to that of inorganic iodine in most regions.
-There is positive contribution of SSA to ΔP{OH} in the Bohai Sea and surroundings, while in other regions the contribution is negative.
-The negative contribution again neutralizes the positive contribution of inorganic iodine, resulting in the more negative ΔP{OH} in All_high case (Fig. 2a) than in InorgI case (Fig. 4e).
-The contribution of halocarbons is relatively small and restricted to a small area near to the China coastline.
-In addition, the interactions between these three types of emitted species (Fig.4m) have very similar impacts with halocarbons (Fig. 4i) but with opposing sign.
+The contribution of SSA to ΔP{OH} is notable and comparable to that of inorganic iodine in most regions.
+There is a positive contribution of SSA to ΔP{OH} in the Bohai Sea and surroundings, while in other regions the contribution is negative.
+The negative contribution again neutralizes the positive contribution of inorganic iodine, resulting in the more negative ΔP{OH} in the All_high case (Fig. 2a) than in the InorgI case (Fig. 4e).
+The contribution of halocarbons is relatively small and restricted to a small area near the China coastline.
+In addition, the interactions between these three types of emitted species (Fig. 4m) have very similar impacts with halocarbons (Fig. 4i) but with opposing sign.
 Since we only focus on major contributions of different halogen species to ΔP{OH} , we will not go into the details about the rest of the interactions of the three types of halogen emissions, and therefore we also do not discuss the influences of halocarbons in the following as they roughly cancel out the effects of the interactions.
-It should be noted, however, this does not imply that the interactions are caused by halocarbons.
+It should be noted, however, that this does not imply that the interactions are caused by halocarbons.